doug16rogers/cut/README.md

 The framework provides three layers of testing:

-- Assertion - a comparison of a single value or operation producted by the unit under test (UUT) with the value deemed to be proper by the test creator.
+- Assertion - a comparison of a single value or operation produced by the unit under test (UUT) with the value deemed to be proper by the test creator.
 An assertion might be an exact comparison or a range comparison, etc.